 Dr. Santamaria’s discovery of these “switches” has allowed Dr. Santamaria to discover a therapeutic vaccine for type 1 diabetes.
 This vaccine has been successfully tested in mice.
 Current work focuses on dissecting mechanisms of action in detail.
 The goal is to advance this vaccine towards clinical trials to determine if it can be used safely in people.
 This research is exciting not only because it may offer a cure for diabetes, but because it could help treat all diseases where the immune system turns on itself (autoimmune diseases).
 If this vaccine is successful, doctors may be able to prevent or better treat autoimmune diseases.

-Our American Diabetes Association-Canadian Diabetes Association (ADA-CDA) Joint Post-Doctoral Fellowship Award is awarded to a Canadian Post-Doctoral Fellow training in the United States or an American Post-Doctoral Fellow training in Canada.
-These applications go through the regular peer review process, with an additional review and final selection by a joint CDA-ADA review committee.
+Our American Diabetes Association-Diabetes Canada (ADA-Diabetes Canada) Joint Post-Doctoral Fellowship Award is awarded to a Canadian Post-Doctoral Fellow training in the United States or an American Post-Doctoral Fellow training in Canada.
+These applications go through the regular peer review process, with an additional review and final selection by a joint Diabetes Canada-ADA review committee.
 This partnership allows Post-Doctoral Fellows to receive the finest training possible, whether that training is in Canada or the USA.
 When these awardees complete their training and return to their home country, they will be bringing with them new and exciting expertise.
 This award provides salary support of $40,000 per year for two to three years.
-Each recipient also receives a generous $3,000 travel allowance per year and must attend the American Diabetes Association or the Canadian Diabetes Association annual scientific meetings to share knowledge between countries.
+Each recipient also receives a generous $3,000 travel allowance per year and must attend the American Diabetes Association or Diabetes Canada annual scientific meetings to share knowledge between countries.
 Since 2011, three Post-Doctoral Fellows have received this award: Dr. Mathieu Ferron (2011-2013); Dr. Jonathan Z. Long (2012-2015); and Dr. Frank Huynh (2013-2016).

 Dr. Ferron examined a hormone – called ostocalcin– that is made by the cells that build bones (osteoclasts).
 Even though it is made in the bones, ostocalcin tells the pancreas to make insulin and helps other cells in the body be more sensitive to insulin.
 Dr. Ferron wanted to know how ostocalcin is involved in the development of diabetes.
 Over his two years of funding, Dr. Ferron found that mice that do not make ostocalcin are glucose intolerant and have fewer beta cells (the cells that produce insulin) than healthy mice.
 This is an important first step in finding the role of ostocalcin in the development of diabetes.